gvwilson/thirdbit/fiction/iffy/index.md

 flying parallel to the hovercraft's course.

 Iñacio thrust the app into her hands and unslung his rifle.
-"Get back on your bike," he ordered, raising it to take aim at the drone.
+"Get back on your bike," he ordered.
 "There's a shelter about thirty klicks further on—the app's got a map an' a pass code.
 You hole up there an' someone will come find you."